openeuler-mirror/openeuler-docker-images/spark/README.md

 - Where to get help: [openEuler CloudNative SIG](https://gitee.com/openeuler/cloudnative), [openEuler](https://gitee.com/openeuler/community).
 # Spark | openEuler
-Current MLflow docker images are built on the [openEuler](https://repo.openeuler.org/).
+Current spark docker images are built on the [openEuler](https://repo.openeuler.org/).
 This repository is free to use and exempted from per-user rate limits.

 Apache Spark is a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.
 It provides high-level APIs in Scala, Java, Python, and R, and an optimized engine that supports general computation graphs for data analysis.
 It also supports a rich set of higher-level tools including Spark SQL for SQL and DataFrames, pandas API on Spark for pandas workloads, MLlib for machine learning, GraphX for graph processing, and Structured Streaming for stream processing.